 During 2006, the Company's stock price declined when the Company announced that its Vital Radiance launch had not been successful and that the Company was discontinuing the brand.
 Additionally, the Company effected an organizational realignment in February 2006 and a second organizational streamlining in September 2006, which resulted in the elimination of positions and layers of management.
 The Company also changed its Chief Executive Officer in September 2006.
 As a result of these factors, the Company strongly believed that it was critical to provide an important compensatory incentive to key employees who were identified as being essential to the Company's operations and the execution of its business strategy.
-Accordingly, in November 2006, the Compensation Committee, based upon management's recommendation and upon advice from Mercer, approved Awards of restricted stock to key staff (the "2006 Restricted Stock Awards") in order to retain and motivate these employees to enable the Company's release of its third quarter r earnings and after the filing of its Quarterly Report on Form 10-Q for the third quarter of 2006.
+Accordingly, in November 2006, the Compensation Committee, based upon management's recommendation and upon advice from Mercer, approved Awards of restricted stock to key staff (the "2006 Restricted Stock Awards") in order to retain and motivate these employees to enable the Company to continue to execute its business strategy for 2006 and 2007.
+Such grants were made after the Company's release of its third quarter earnings and after the filing of its Quarterly Report on Form 10-Q for the third quarter of 2006.

 Certain of the 2006 Restricted Stock Awards vest 50% in July 2007, 25% in January 2008 and 25% in July 2008 to provide a short-term incentive to key employees to remain focused on continuing to execute the Company's business strategy.
 However, the grants of the 2006 Restricted Stock Awards to all of the Named Executive Officers and to certain of the Company's other senior executives and non-U.S. executives vest on a longer time-frame, i.e., one-third of the restricted shares granted to such executives vests on each anniversary of the grant date, which is the vesting period that historically has been used by the Compensation Committee in granting restricted stock Awards.
-As part of this program, Mr. Ennis also received a grant vesting pursuant to the foregoing shorter vesting schedule as he was not a Named Executive Officer on the November 2006 grant date of the 2006 Restricted Stock Grants, each grant, including grantee, grant size and vesting terms, was specifically approved by the Compensation Committee at a meeting in November 2006, and the grants were effective on the date of the meeting.
+As part of this program, Mr. Ennis also received a grant vesting pursuant to the foregoing shorter vesting schedule as he was not a Named Executive Officer on the November 2006 grant date of the 2006 Restricted Stock Awards.
+In connection with the 2006 Restrict ed Stock Grants, each grant, including grantee, grant size and vesting terms, was specifically approved by the Compensation Committee at a meeting in November 2006, and the grants were effective on the date of the meeting.